-John Treharne founded The Gym our materiality assessment and Group with a mission to make fitness accessible to everyone.
-He envisaged a safe and inclusive space for people to live happier, addressing the most significant healthier lives.
-Delivering on this founding purpose of breaking impacts, ensuring alignment with down barriers to fitness for stakeholder priorities. all is our passion.
-As a result, Progress in 2024 sustainability is authentically built As a trailblazer in climate action, into the DNA of The Gym Group,
+John Treharne founded The Gym Its five key pillars - identified through our materiality assessment and Group with a mission to make fitness accessible to everyone. embodied in our strategic framework He envisaged a safe and inclusive - enable us to focus our efforts on space for people to live happier, addressing the most significant healthier lives.
+Delivering on this environmental, social and governance founding purpose of breaking impacts, ensuring alignment with down barriers to fitness for stakeholder priorities. all is our passion.
+As a result, Progress in 2024 sustainability is authentically built

-Our sustainability strategy is based on the principle of supporting healthy people, healthy communities and a healthy planet.

-with an understanding across the

-naturally supports our commercial
+into the DNA of The Gym Group,

 business that strong execution

 of all our sustainability plans

 performance.